-Storytelling is hardwired into how we make sense of the world around us.
+Storytelling is hardwired into how humans make sense of the world.

-Whether it’s about a product, origin story or cause, every brand has a story to tell.
-They have the power to inspire supporters and build new audiences, by tapping into our desire to be moved and our insatiable appetite for discovering new perspectives.
+Every brand has a story to tell Whether it’s about their product, origin story or cause, stories have the power to inspire supporters and build new audiences.
+How?
+By tapping into our desire to be moved and our insatiable appetite for discovering new perspectives.

-But in order for this to work, it has to feel authentic, deeply relevant to the target audience and, above all, needs to have a purpose.
+But, in order for this to work, the stories must feel authentic, deeply relevant to the target audience and, above all, need to be driven by purpose.

-Discovering and capturing stories with purpose is at the heart of what we do at Nice and Serious.
-We immerse and draw our audience into the narratives we create, allowing the viewer to understand and relate to the core issues, rather than simply identify them.
+Discovering and capturing positive impact stories is at the heart of what we do at Nice and Serious.
+We’re a certified B Corp creative agency committed to making work the world needs.
+We Immerse and draw our audience into the narratives we create, allowing the viewer to understand and care about the core issues, rather than simply learning about them.

 As an editor, I spend my life deconstructing and reconstructing stories.
-Over the last 12 years at Nice and Serious, I've directed and edited hundreds of films for purpose driven brands, organisations and charities.
-I've hand-picked five of my favourites that we’ve produced as an agency, pairing each video with a lesson to create an impact for the story being told.
+Over the last 12 years at Nice and Serious, I've directed and edited hundreds of films for purpose driven brands, charities, NGOs and social impact organisations.
+Below, I’ve hand-picked five of my favourites that we’ve produced as an agency, pairing each video with a lesson to create an impact for the story being told.

 Lesson 1: The reality is, people want to laugh.
 Sometimes the best way to cut through the noise and make a serious message memorable is to tap into the power of humour.

-Voluntouring programmes often get criticised for their questionable motivations and lack of real, lasting impact.
-The ICS programme from VSO is a government initiative that encourages young people from all socio-economic backgrounds to take part.
-To raise awareness of the programme, we created a film that focused on the diversity of the volunteers and the overall impact of the programme, celebrating the value-exchange at the heart of it.
+‘Voluntouring' programmes often get criticised for their questionable motivations and lack of an ethical, lasting impact.
+The ICS programme from VSO is different.
+It’s a government initiative that encourages young people from all socio-economic backgrounds to take part.
+To raise awareness of the programme, we created a film that focused on the diversity of the volunteers and the overall social impact of the programme, celebrating the value-exchange at the heart of it.

 We hand-picked four volunteers and spent time with them to learn about their real life experience.
-From this, we created a short and succinct script which stayed true to each of their personal stories and conveyed the key message to the audience - that the shared experience of people from different backgrounds and perspectives coming together is invaluable.
+From this, we created a succinct script that stayed true to their personal stories and conveyed the key message to the audience – that the shared experience of people from different backgrounds and perspectives coming together is invaluable.

 Lesson 2: The most authentic stories are found in the lived experiences of your audience.
 Look to the people impacted by your brand or organisation, and allow them to tell their own story.

 Cocoa farmers around the world work in terrible conditions.
-They get little money for their crops and struggle to support their families, whilst using farming techniques which are harmful to themselves, the land and the cocoa.
-Rainforest Alliance improves their wages and quality of life, and helps them take better care of their local community as well as the environment.
+They get little money for their crops and struggle to support their families, whilst using farming techniques that are harmful to themselves, the land and the cocoa.
+Rainforest Alliance improves their wages and quality of life sop they can take better care of their local community as well as the environment.

 Lesson 3: As humans, we want to buy into other people’s stories and experiences, rather than a faceless organisation.
 Find a hero character who embodies your story, and your audience will feel more connected with the message being communicated.